-If you would like to submit music, books, poetry or DVDs for review, please email your request with the subject line “Muruch Review Submission: Type (Music,Book,Poetry,or Movie), Artist/Author’s Name”.
+To submit music, books, poetry, or DVDs for review, please email your request with the subject line “Muruch Review Submission: Type (Music,Book,Poetry,or Movie), Artist/Author’s Name”.
 Tweeted submissions will be ignored/blocked.

-For music submissions, please include the artist’s name, genre and/or artist (“RIYL”) comparison in the subject line and in the body of the email any audio and video links so we may sample their music (Soundcloud, Bandcamp & Youtube links are best!).
-Please mark any private links as such, otherwise I will assume I may post your music and videos to Muruch.
+For music submissions, please also include genre and/or artist (“RIYL”) comparison in the subject line and in the body of the email any audio and video links (Spotify, Soundcloud, Bandcamp & Youtube links are best!), artist website.
+Mark any private links as such, otherwise I will assume I may post your music and videos to Muruch.
 Digital album download links may also be included in the email or you may request our mailing address to submit a physical CD.

 Note: Submitting does not guarantee a review on Muruch.
 We will email you a link if a review is posted.
 Otherwise, please don’t pester us if you’ve already submitted music.
 We receive hundreds of submissions every day, so multiple emails just clog our inbox and annoy us – which does not encourage us to listen to your music!
 No reply means no review.
 Look on the bright side, it’s better than a bad review.

-Muruch has recently branched out into music supervision by curating the nonprofit, benefit album Muruch.com for RAINN and the upcoming Muruch.com Presents: Allison Crowe.
+In 2015, Muruch branched out into music supervision by curating the nonprofit, benefit album Muruch.com for RAINN and Muruch.com Presents: Allison Crowe.
 Any individuals or organizations interested in engaging Muruch for music supervision are welcome to contact us by emailing the address listed on the sidebar to discuss terms.

 Muruch covers a wide variety of musical genres with mp3s, streaming audio, videos, and reviews of albums and live performances.
 There’s also the occassional review of poetry, books, films and televisiom shows, but music is definitely the central theme.
 You can read Muruch’s full history in this post.